kanaka/mal/process/guide.md

     evaluated second parameter as the value.
-  * symbol "let*": create a new environment using the current environment as the outer value and then use the first parameter as a list of new bindings in the "let" environment.
-Take the second element of the binding list, call `EVAL` using the new "let*" environment as the evaluation environment, then call `set` on the "let" environment using the first binding list element as the key and the evaluated second element as the value.
+  * symbol "let*": create a new environment using the current environment as the outer value and then use the first parameter as a list of new bindings in the "let*" environment.
+Take the second element of the binding list, call `EVAL` using the new "let*" environment as the evaluation environment, then call `set` on the "let*" environment using the first binding list element as the key and the evaluated second element as the value.
 This is repeated for each odd/even pair in the binding list.
 Note in particular, the bindings earlier in the list can be referred to by later